 In short, we’re not primarily focused on the “damage control” portion of self defense.
 Your existing training will serve you well, but this will be something new for you.

 Yes, absolutely.
-If you are someone who has increased potential of encountering a violent situation, you need to be training in hand-to-hand skills.
-Knowledge and experience with pre-attack cues and the criminal environment, as well as the use of any defensive tools you might carry, is critical!
-Get in here.
+If you are someone who has increased potential of encountering a person with bad intentions or a violent situation, you need to be training in hand-to-hand skills.
+Recognition of pre-attack indicators, knowledge of the criminal environment, and skills in the use of any defensive tools you might carry are critical.